AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Supervised machine learning for syntax analysis steps (tokenization, PoS tagging), such as support vector machines (SVM), Bayesian networks, and maximum entropy algorithms.

-• Unsupervised machine learning for semantic analysis such as clustering algorithms.
+• Unsupervised machine learning for semantic analysis, such as clustering algorithms.

 2. Chatbot intent classification

-• Rules-based pattern matching
+• Rule-based pattern matching

-• Deep learning such as artificial neural networks
+• Deep learning, such as artificial neural networks

 An intent classifier is used to match the output of the NLU process to relevant pre-defined labels in the training dataset.
 For example, when the user tells the chatbot: “I want to book a flight from Houston to LA”, the intent classifier will classify the context and sequence of words under the label “book flight”.